Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

 Defining the contents of a surfaces is done in Wayland by first drawing the content, creating a `wl_buffer` referencing this content, and then attaching the buffer to the surface.
-The two main ways of sharing buffers is via OpenGL or using a shared memory in case of CPU drawing.
+The two main ways of sharing buffers is via OpenGL or shared memory in case of CPU drawing.
 We'll stick to manually writing the pixels for this app.

 A shared memory pool in Wayland context is just a file (more precisely a tempfile that